djsevy/learnErlang/README.md

 - I used IntelliJ as the IDE for erlang
 - I used youtube as a means to get an overview of the language
-- I used Udemdy to gain clarification on aspect of the language that confused me.
+- I used Udemdy to gain clarification on aspects of the language that were confusing.

 # Useful Websites